nythz/pf2e-warlord/README.md

 - Become a front-line buffer by using athletics to help your ally land and increase their damage.
 - Become a back-line support, giving your allies buffs or even quickened actions through orders.

-### This is a module for FoundryVTT PF2e game system that adds the Warlord class as homebrewed by u/fanatic66 on reddit and adjusted for the remaster, foundry integration and balance by Nythz.
+### This is a module for FoundryVTT PF2e game system that adds the Warlord class as homebrewed by [u/fanatic66](https://reddit.com/user/fanatic66/submitted/) and adjusted for the remaster, foundry integration and balance by Nythz.
 The original PDF can be found in this drive : https://drive.google.com/file/d/1QvXA8eBMBjZsk0SX9zwSO3XS536EQ0Q6/view1

 ---